Skip to content

 Why does my fundraising matter?

-The money you'll raise if you choose to take on this challenge will help to transform the life stories of disadvantaged children in the UK.
+The money you'll raise if you choose to take on this challenge will help to transform the life stories of children living in disadvantaged communities in the UK.

 On average, children from the poorest backgrounds start school with literacy skills which are 19 months behind their more privileged peers.